0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ## The filter manager
-the filter manager provides a level of abstraction allowing us  to invest more time into the actual logic of the filter rather than spending time writing a body of "boiler plate" code, and speaking of boiler plate code , writing a legacy file-system filter driver that ** does nothing ** takes 6,000 lines of code.
+The filter manager provides a level of abstraction allowing driver developers to invest more time into the actual logic of the filter rather than writing a body of "boiler plate" code - speaking of boiler plate code , writing a legacy file-system filter driver that ** does nothing ** can take up to nearly 6,000 lines of code. <br/>
-Thus, the ultimate solution to the problem was to create a comprehensive “framework” for writing file system filter drivers.<br /> The framework provides the one legacy file system filter driver necessary in the system (fltmgr.sys) , and consumers of the framework plug in as “Minifilters”.
-This single legacy filter would be serve as a universal file system Filter Manager.<br /> As I/O requests arrive at the Filter Manager legacy filter Device Object, Filter Manager calls the Minifilters using a call out model.<br /> After each Minifilter processes the request, Filter Manager then calls through to the next Device Object in the Device Stack. <br />
+The filter manager is essentially a comprehensive “framework” for writing file system filter drivers.<br/> The framework provides the one legacy file system filter driver necessary in the system (fltmgr.sys). <br/>
+As I/O requests arrive at the filter  manager legacy filter Device Object, filter manager calls the minifilters using a call out model.<br/> After each minifilter processes the request, the filter manager then calls through to the next device object in the device stack. <br />
-It's important to note that easy to write does not mean easy to design , which remains a fairly complex task with minifilters , depending on it's purpose , but it makes it possible to go from design to a working filter in weeks rather than months, which is great. <br />
+It's important to note that easy to write does not mean easy to design , which remains a fairly complex task with minifilters, of course - depending on the minifilter's task.
+Nevertheless it makes it possible to go from design to a working filter in weeks rather than months, which is great. <br />

 ## Filtering file-system opertions